mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/physics.md

   continuous can be divided at *every* point (Democritus' supposition).
 * MK: does it even make sense that 2 items are continuous?
 Surely it is not the items but the magnitude between them that is continuous.

+## Aristotle on place

+* Place cannot be identified with the body that occupies it.
+What is it, then?
+* The universe is not anywhere; for whatever is somewhere must not only exist itself, but also have something alongside it in which it is and which contains it.
+But there is nothing outside the entire universe.
+* Is it clear that place as described by Aristotle is quite different from space as often conceived since Newton as an infinite extension or cosmic grid.
+Newtonian space would exist whether or not the material universe had been created.
+For Aristotle, if there were no bodies there would be no place; there can, however, be a vacuum, a place empty of bodies, but only if the place is bounded by actual bodies.
+His concept of place, therefore, can avoid the difficulties that have led philosophers such as Kant to deny the reality of space.